Asbestos in Army Barracks & Bases

 Secondhand Exposure to Asbestos on Army Barracks

 Many families lived together on U.S. Army barracks and bases.
-Family members may have suffered from secondhand asbestos exposure if a service member they loved worked with or around this deadly substance.
+Family members may have suffered from secondhand exposure if a service member they loved worked with or around asbestos materials.

-For example, an Army mechanic covered in brake dust containing asbestos could have exposed family members when they came home.
+For example, an Army mechanic covered in brake dust containing asbestos could have exposed loved ones when they came home.

 Help for Veterans Harmed by Asbestos in Army Bases

-The Mesothelioma Veterans Center stands ready to assist U.S. Army veterans in any way we can.
+The Mesothelioma Veterans Center stands ready to assist U.S. Army veterans who developed mesothelioma from military bases.

 If eligible, you can work with our team to access:

-• Asbestos trust funds: These trusts contain over $30 billion as of 2024.
-We can help you pursue asbestos trust fund compensation without going to court.
+• Asbestos trust funds: These trusts contain over $30 billion as of 2025.
+We can assist in securing asbestos trust fund compensation.

-• Lawsuit compensation: U.S. veterans can file mesothelioma lawsuits to pursue compensation worth $1 million or more on average.
-Our legal partners can file a lawsuit for you with minimal stress and without suing the military or government.
+• Lawsuit compensation: U.S. veterans may be able to file mesothelioma lawsuits to pursue payouts often worth $1 million or more without suing the military or government.

-Call (877) 450-8973 now to connect with our veterans advocates and explore all of the ways we can help you.
+Call (877) 450-8973 now to connect with our veterans advocates and explore all of the ways we can help if you developed mesothelioma from military bases.

 Asbestos in Army Barracks & Bases FAQs